-Mozilla goes full incubator with ‘Fix The Internet’ startup lab and early stage investments – TechCrunch
+Mozilla goes full incubator with ‘Fix The Internet’ startup lab and early-stage investments – TechCrunch

 First is the “Startup Studio,” which involves a $75,000 investment, “a post-money SAFE for 3.5% of the company when the SAFE converts (or we will participate in an already active funding round),” Decrem clarified.

 Below that, as far as pecuniary commitment goes, is the “MVP Lab,” similar to the spring program but offering a total of $16,000 per team.
-And below that is the Open Lab again, but with ten $10,000 prizes rather than a top 3.
+And below that is the Open Lab again, but with 10 $10,000 prizes rather than a top 3.

 There are no hard numbers on how many teams will make up the two subsidized tiers, but think 20-30 total as opposed to 50 or 100.
-Meanwhile, collaboration, cross-pollination, and open source code is encouraged, as you might expect in a Mozilla project.
+Meanwhile, collaboration, cross-pollination and open-source code is encouraged, as you might expect in a Mozilla project.
 And the social good aspect is strong as well, as a sampling of the companies in the spring batch shows.

 Neutral is a browser plugin that shows the carbon footprint of your Amazon purchases, adding some crucial guilt to transactions we forget are powered by footsore humans and gas-guzzling long-distance goods transport.
-Meething, Cabal, and Oasis are taking on video conferencing, team chat, and social feeds from a decentralized standpoint, using the miracles of modern internet architecture to accomplish with distributed systems what once took centralized servers.
+Meething, Cabal and Oasis are taking on video conferencing, team chat and social feeds from a decentralized standpoint, using the miracles of modern internet architecture to accomplish with distributed systems what once took centralized servers.

 This summer will see the program inaugurated, but it’s only “the beginning of a multiyear effort,” Decrem said.